 Maximizing Rewards With Your Wallet-Linked Credit Card

-Understanding the top of wallet concept is the key to juggling multiple rewards credit cards inside your mobile payment app.
+Understanding the top-of-wallet concept is the key to juggling multiple rewards credit cards inside your mobile payment app.
+Users of Apple Wallet are able to drop and drag any card in the wallet to the top of the wallet.
+It's still up to you to decide which card that should be based on the rewards you want to earn.
 The goal is to choose the appropriate card to pay with to earn the most rewards possible based on the nature of the purchase.

 Consider keeping a physical card with you to have access to money if your phone is lost, stolen, or out of power or if you're making a purchase with a merchant that doesn't accept mobile payments.